UCSB Academic Senate

 Not on their own.
 As with success in garnering grants, receipt of awards and prizes can be a sign of achievement and recognition.

 The expected amount and balance of service activities varies with rank.
-For assistant professors and lecturers PSOE, the service expectation is modest and usually takes the form of departmental service; most departments, fittingly, assign a light service load.
-At higher ranks there is an expectation of increasing service to the campus and university.
-Although policy documents do not indicate which activities are more important than others, CAP’s practice has been to assign greater significance to campus-wide service than department service, especially for senior faculty, and more to department service than public service.
+For assistant professors/assistant teaching professors, the expectation for university service is modest and usually takes the form of departmental service; most departments, fittingly, assign a light service load.
+At higher ranks, there is an expectation of increasing service to the campus and university.
+Although policy documents do not indicate which activities are more important than others, CAP’s practice has been to assign greater significance to campus-wide service than department service, especially for senior faculty, and more significance to departmental service than public service.
 However, CAP practice also recognizes significant service at every institutional level and encourages departments to contextualize service contributions in the case letter.

-The Academic Senate provides this useful list of campus-wide service opportunities: https://ap.ucsb.edu/resources.for.academic.employees/service.opportunities.pdf
+The Academic Senate provides this useful list of campus-wide service opportunities.

-Service as administrator can partially compensate for reduced achievement in other areas (see RB I-67).
+Service as an administrator can partially compensate for reduced achievement in other areas (see RB I-67).

-Faculty are encouraged to engage in activities that promote diversity and equal opportunity.
-Although diversity contributions are not required for advancement or promotion, DEI contributions by faculty who engage in such activities while meeting the standards of excellence in their field or discipline are assessed for recognition and reward.
-Diversity efforts, when substantive, should be noted in the appropriate section of a candidate’s bio-bibliography and described in the self-assessment.
-For more information, see the Winter 2022 AP Newsletter: Contributions to Diversity, Equity, and Inclusion in Faculty Merit Reviews.
+Faculty are encouraged to engage in activities that promote diversity, equity, and inclusion.
+Although these contributions are not required for advancement or promotion, DEI contributions by faculty who engage in impactful activities while meeting the standards of excellence in their field or discipline are assessed for recognition and reward.
+DEI efforts, when substantive, should be noted in the appropriate section of a candidate’s bio-bibliography and described in their self-assessment.
+See Red Binder I-75-VI for more on contributions to DEI.

-University and campus policy recognize teaching and research as crucial criteria in the professorial series, and teaching as the primary criterion in the lecturer SOE series.
+University and campus policy recognize research and teaching and mentoring as crucial criteria in the professorial series, and teaching as the primary criterion in the Teaching Professor series.
 The weight given to the additional review areas depends to some extent on the nature of the personnel action.
-In the professorial series, the four areas are generally weighed equally by CAP in actions that do not involve a barrier step.
-As such, extraordinary accomplishments in service are typically rewarded in the same way as extraordinary accomplishments in research.
-However, while research as a sole category of above-excellent achievement can be rewarded in the review process within the professorial series, and teaching within the LSOE series, above-excellent accomplishments in another review area alone cannot.
-In career reviews (promotion to Associate Professor or Professor, and advancement to Professor Step VI or Above Scale), the criterion of “superior intellectual attainment” in both teaching and research is considered essential, with the added expectation of excellence in the other review areas.
+In the Professor series, excellence in all areas of review is expected for advancement or acceleration; however, noteworthy achievement in research/creative activity is essential for advancement through the ranks and extraordinary accomplishments in this domain are recognized at a level commensurate with the significance of the achievement.
+The same is true for faculty in the Teaching Professor series, but with the primary emphasis on teaching.
+Research as a sole category of above-excellent achievement can be rewarded in the review process within the Professor series, and teaching within the Teaching Professor series, above-excellent accomplishments in another review area alone cannot.
+In career reviews (promotion to Associate Professor or Professor, and advancement to Professor Step VI or Above Scale), the criterion of “superior intellectual attainment” in both research and teaching and mentoring is considered essential, with the added expectation of excellence in the other review areas.

 Expectations in all review areas increase at higher ranks and steps.
 CAP typically compares the individual candidate’s productivity across successive review cycles in the course of assessing accomplishment at the current rank and step.